Ducati Monster 696 0-60 mph in 3.81 seconds

-The monster 696 needs to revved right up to the limier in the first three gears for best effect and a change into fourth at around 9000 rpm for the fasters 0-100 mph time which the Monster 696 achieves in under ten seconds at a respectable 9.52 which matches the Ninja 650 almost exactly.
+The monster 696 needs to be revved right up to the limiter in the first three gears for the best effect and a change into fourth at around 9000 rpm for the fasters 0-100 mph time which the Monster 696 achieves in under ten seconds at a respectable 9.52 which matches the Ninja 650 almost exactly.

 Being a naked motorcycle top speed is not where it is at but hold on long enough and tuck good and you will eventually clock a very decent and respectable 126.8 mph from the Monster 696 and can be almost done in fifth though it is right at the limiter.

 The Monster 696 offers good acceleration both outright and in-gear but is let down a little by the two flat spots in the power and torque curve.
 This can be remedied easily though with an exhaust and tune which is something most do.

 |Ducati Monster 696 Top Speed & Acceleration|

 |SS/QM||12.30 @ 109.9mph|

 |Top Speed||126.8 mph|